-Where a safeguarding concern about a child or young person arises, the club may refer these concerns to statutory and other external agencies.
+Where a safeguarding concern about an adult at risk, child or young person arises, the club may refer these concerns to statutory and other external agencies.

 Any information that is shared will be done so on a strictly need to know basis.
 This includes:

-- The relevant Designated Safeguarding Lead and the Head of Safeguarding - The parent or carer of the child or young person who is alleged to have been abused. - The person who made the allegation. - If appropriate, statutory agencies, such as the police or children's social services. - If appropriate, external agencies, such as the FA and the Premier League.
+- The relevant Designated Safeguarding Lead and the Head of Safeguarding - The guardian or carer of the adult at risk or young person who is alleged to have been abuse. - The person who made the allegation. - If appropriate, statutory agencies, such as the police or children's social services. - If appropriate, external agencies, such as the FA and the Premier League.